 In principle, specifying a separate utility promise for each endowment is more restrictive than a requiring that a scalar utility promise be delivered in expected value across endowments.
 However, the original planning problem can be recovered by introducing an initial stage at which the initial utility vector is chosen by the planner.
+Indeed one might think that we should stick to using a scalar utility promise for the next period, not a vector over state-contingent e'.
+This would be closer to the timing of Fernandes and Phelan, but here with e' unobserved we would need to be explicit about incentives to announce e', leading naturally to state-contingent utilities and our formulation.

-Since the vector of promised utilities w_0 will serve as our state variable, it will be important to show that the set of all feasible utility vectors has nice properties.
+Since the vector of promised utilities \mathbf{w}0 will serve as our state variable, it will be important to show that the set of all feasible utility vectors has nice properties.